mantiumai/chirps/README.md

 ### `manage.py`

 All of the functionality you need is handled with Django's `manage.py` interface.
 It's executable, and can be found in the `chirps` subdirectory.
 Always run `manage.py` from within the chirps subdirectory.
-Okay.

 ### Database Schema